apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>select instance of corresponding role for backup, role are:<br />- the name of Leader/Follower/Leaner for Consensus component.<br />- primary or secondary for Replication component.<br />finally, invalid role of the component will be ignored.<br />such as if workload type is Replication and component&rsquo;s replicas is 1,<br />the secondary role is invalid. and it also will be ignored when component is Stateful/Stateless.<br />the role will be transformed to a role LabelSelector for BackupPolicy&rsquo;s target attribute.</p><br />
+<p>Specifies the instance of the corresponding role for backup.
+The roles can be:<br />- Leader, Follower, or Leaner for the Consensus component.<br />- Primary or Secondary for the Replication component.</p><br /><br /><p>Invalid roles of the component will be ignored.
+For example, if the workload type is Replication and the component&rsquo;s replicas is 1,<br />the secondary role is invalid.
+It will also be ignored when the component is Stateful or Stateless.</p><br /><br /><p>The role will be transformed into a role LabelSelector for the BackupPolicy&rsquo;s target attribute.</p><br />
 </td>
 </tr>
 <tr>